 "[Sarah's] father was a tea merchant.
 Her family had come from France in the 17th Century.
 They were Huguenots (French Protestants) who suffered persecution - 40,000 settled in Britain, many in Spitalfields, bringing their trade of weaving with them."

 So there's my 'French Connection'...!
-Funnily enough, when actress Julia Sawhalia recently charted her mother's family tree on the TV show Who Do You Think You Are, she too found she was descended from Huguenots who had settled in Spitalfields.
+Funnily enough, when actress Julia Sawhalia charted her mother's family tree on the popular BBC TV show Who Do You Think You Are, she too found she was descended from Huguenots who had settled in Spitalfields.
 She also revealed that the term refugee was first coined at that time to describe the Huguenot settlers.

-My maternal grandmother Reva is the 2nd child from the left (seated on the rug) - full name Reva Edith Cox - the 3rd & last of Morton & Edith's 3 children (a 4th child died sadly as a baby).
+My maternal grandmother Reva is the 2nd child from the left (seated on the rug) - full name Reva Edith Cox - the 3rd and last of Morton & Edith's 3 children (a 4th child died sadly as a baby).
 Reva would have been 4 years' old at this time of this photo!
 Her parents are seated just behind her.

 Middle row: Cousin Alice; Auntie Jenny; Edith Cox (my great-grandmother); Grandfather Cox; Grandmother Cox; Morton Rivett Cox (my great-grandfather); Auntie Jessie (with baby Terence).